lark-parser/lark/docs/how_to_develop.md

 * Write new grammars for Lark's library
 * Write a blog post introducing Lark to your audience
 * Port Lark to another language
-* Help me with code development
+* Help with code development

-If you're interested in taking one of these on, let me know and I will provide more details and assist you in the process.
+If you're interested in taking one of these on, contact us on [Gitter](https://gitter.im/lark-parser/Lobby) or [Github Discussion](https://github.com/lark-parser/lark/discussions), and we will provide more details and assist you in the process.

+## Code Style

+Lark does not follow a predefined code style.
+We accept any code style that makes sense, as long as it's Pythonic and easy to read.

 ## Unit Tests